NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 (amesGCM3)>$ cd amesgcm-master
 (amesGCM3)>$ pip install .
 ```
 > Please follow the instructions to upgrade pip if recommended during that steps.
+Instructions relevant the *conda* package manager are listed at the end of this section

 That's it!
 CAP is installed in `amesGCM3` and you can see the `MarsXXXX.py` executables stored in `~/amesGCM3/bin/`: